 If I had a time machine, one of the first things I would do is travel back to the late 1980s and visit Epcot Center in it's heyday.
 I briefly talked about my opinion on the current state of Epcot in a previous post, and honestly, today's Epcot doesn't compare to Epcot Center.
 Originally, Future World was represented by pavilions, and each pavilion represented an idea or main theme and how it could be in the future.
 Horizons was a special pavilion, the only attraction in Future World to showcase all of Epcot Center's themes: communication, community interaction, energy, transportation, anatomy, physiology, along with man's relationship to the sea, land, air, and space.
 Horizons was the epitome of what EPCOT Center meant.
 It took a look at the global community and used the ingenuity of human imagination to imagine what it would look like in the future.
 Everything from travel and communication, to agriculture and energy was touched upon in some way, shape, or form as the tale of Horizons unfolded throughout the attraction.
 The message of a brighter tomorrow through the resourcefulness of the moment is something that could definitely reinvigorate Epcot and Walt Disney World as a whole today.
 Like I said, Horizons was special.

 Epcot Center opened October 1, 1982, and Horizons opened one year later on October 1, 1983.
 It was immediately a hit with almost every single person who rode it, and became one of the most popular rides in Epcot Center.
 It was called "A Vision of the Future", a ride showing you the life of a family living in the future.
 The message housed inside of this pavilion was "If you can dream it, then you can do it!"
 Horizons was sponsored by General Electric.
 When a company sponsors a ride, this basically means that they provide funding for maintenance and refurbishments of the ride, and the company then gets to have some advertisements within the ride.
-GE was featured on Horizon's sign (as seen in the beginning of this post), and guests who walked through the sliding doors to the queue would often hear an instrumental arrangement of GE's commercial jingle We Bring Good Things to Life
+GE was featured on Horizon's sign (as seen in the beginning of this post), and guests who walked through the sliding doors to the queue would often hear an instrumental arrangement of GE's commercial jingle We Bring Good Things to Life.

 The pavilion was loved by Guests for years, up until GE dropped their sponsorship in 1994.
 Because corporate sponsorship played an important part of keeping attractions open and functioning, Horizons began to operate on a seasonal schedule.
 Unfortunately, on January 9, 1999, Horizons closed permanently.